Meisterlala/cli-chat/README.md

 # Chat Client and Server
 a very simple IRC clone using websockets and sqlite

-You can read full german in death documentation [here](doc/german/main.pdf)
+You can read [full german documentation here](doc/german/main.pdf).
+Its got way more detailed information.

 ## What does it do?